AroojArif12143/SILP/part1/README.md

 ![Disaster Type Count - Visualisation](picture/disastertype_count_seaborn_pakistan.png)

 Based on the visualisation, we can see that flood is the most frequently occurred natural disasters even in Pakistan.

+This is the end of this tutorial.
+Please kindly move on to the next tutorial [here](https://github.com/AroojArif12143/SILP/tree/main/part2)